joshuafronda/joshuafronda/README.md

 ## About Me
 - Bachelor of Science in Information Technology Major in Business Analytics
 - Programmer / Developer / Data Analyst
+- IT Instructor (September 2025 – Present)
-- I've started my Graduate School.
-Master in Information Technology 2025 at BatstateU - TNEU
+- Currently pursuing Master in Information Technology (2025 – Present) at BatStateU – TNEU
 ---
 Experiences
 ---